mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 - Compute C = R*H + M (perfoming both the polynomial multiplication and polynomial addition modulo q)

-- Serialize both R and M (using the pack_S3 procedure on both) and use SHA3-256 to hash the concatination; the resulting 32 bytes is the secret key K
+- Serialize both R and M (using the pack_S3 procedure on both) and use SHA3-256 to hash the concatination; the resulting 32 bytes is the secret string K

 - Return K and C serialized using the pack_Rq0 procedure

 ## Key Decapuslation

-This takes a private key (F, H_inv, F_inv, S) and a ciphertext C, and produces a secret key K.
+This takes a private key (F, H_inv, F_inv, S) and a ciphertext C, and produces a secret string K.
 If the ciphertext is the same as what was proceduced by the key encapsulation procedure, then this will generate the same secret key K.

 We can follow this procedure: